thesaigoneer/cosmix-saigon/README.md

 ## Cosmix-Saigon

-In my series of composables I introduce Cosmix Saigon, NixOS with the Cosmic DE on top.
+In my series of composables I introduce **Cosmix Saigon**, NixOS with the Cosmic DE on top.

-### Nothing of this would be even remotely possible without the fantastic NixBook project by Mike Kelly, which you can find at https://github.com/mkellyxp/nixbook
+## Nothing of this would be even remotely possible without the fantastic NixBook project by Mike Kelly, which you can find at https://github.com/mkellyxp/nixbook

 ![nixbook os logo](https://github.com/user-attachments/assets/8511e040-ebf0-4090-b920-c051b23fcc9c)